 Helsinki Art Museum (HAM for short) is responsible for more than 9,000 publicly owned works of art, half of which you’ll find dotted around the city in parks, libraries and other public spaces.
 This free online map will help you see every artwork out in public, and lead you on a cultural exploration to make your layover more rewarding.

 Admission to Helsinki Art Museum costs €12 at the time of writing.
-It is closed on Mondays and open between 11am and 7pm the rest of the week.
+It is closed on Mondays and open between 10 am and 5:30 pm on Tuesdays and from 11:30 am to 7 pm the rest of the week.

 After an hour at HAM, make the short walk east to Ateneum Art Museum, the Finnish National Gallery.
 It houses the most important collection of art in Finland, with work by local and international artists side–by–side throughout.

 Here you’ll see work by Van Gogh, Le Corbusier and Munch.
 At the moment Ateneum is closed to the public due to renovation and the museum will reopen in early 2023.
 Ateneum is open from 10 am until 6 pm on Tuesdays and Fridays, 10 am to 8 pm on Wednesdays and Thursdays and 10 am to 5 pm at the weekend.
 It is closed on Mondays.
 Tickets cost €18 at the time of writing.